Navigating Your Future

 Skills are competencies developed through everything you do: jobs and internships, activities, courses, and pastimes.
 A Smith degree builds a variety of highly marketable skills, some specific to a major and others gained across the curriculum.

 Interests are issues, activities, or fields of knowledge important to you.
-Connecting with people who share your interests is an important part of researching jobs, internships, and options for further study.
+Your interests may be part of your work or remain as pastimes.
+Connecting with people who share your interests is an important part of researching careers, opportunities, and options for further study.

 - What energizes you?